Saraz-Git/README-generator/README.md

 * A sample README.md file for a project repository generated using your application

-* The URL of the GitHub repository, with a unique name and a README describing the project
+* The URL of the GitHub repository: https://github.com/Saraz-Git/README-generator